Southern Cross (aircraft): Trans-Pacific flight

-On 31 May 1928, the crew—Charles Kingsford Smith, Charles Ulm, and Americans Harry Lyon (navigator) and James Warner (radio operator)—took off from Oakland, California, United States.
+On 31 May 1928, the crew — Charles Kingsford Smith, Charles Ulm, and Americans Harry Lyon (navigator) and James Warner (radio operator) — took off from Oakland, California, United States.
 The Southern Cross stopped for rest and refuelling in Hawaii before setting off for Fiji.
 This leg of the journey took 34 1/2 hours of flight across open seas before gliding past the Grand Pacific Hotel in Suva, where a large and enthusiastic crowd saw the first aircraft to land in Fiji touch down at Albert Park.
 The Southern Cross landed at Eagle Farm Airport in Brisbane, Queensland, Australia, on 9 June, where a crowd of 25,000 people were waiting to greet the Southern Cross on its arrival at the airport.
 The Southern Cross flew on to Sydney the following day (10 June).

 The aircraft was in constant radio communication with ships and shore during the flight using four transmitters and three receivers powered by a ram air turbine attached to the fuselage below the cockpit.
-Transmitters included one 50 watt short-wave set operating at 33.5 metres wavelength and two 60 watt sets operating at 600 metres, with one 600 metre emergency waterproof set capable of operating eight hours submerged.
+Transmitters included one 50-watt short-wave set operating at a 33.5-metre wavelength and two 60-watt sets operating at a 600-metre wavelength, with one 600-metre emergency waterproof set capable of operating eight hours submerged.
 Receivers, sharing a common audio amplifier, included a short-wave, long-wave and beacon.
 The first paid commercial messages were sent and received during the flight and a new world record distance for radio was set with a short-wave reception at Bloemfontein, South Africa, the long way around the world at 12,800 mi.
 Direct short-wave aircraft-to-shore communications were maintained with the Pacific Coast until the flight was four hours out of Honolulu which had been monitoring the flight from two hours after departure with a similar reception overlap on the Honolulu to Suva leg.
 Success on this flight influenced Admiral Byrd to equip his three Antarctic Expedition aircraft with similar equipment.

 Trans-Tasman flights

-Kingsford Smith, Ulm, and Gordon Taylor also made the first nonstop Trans-Tasman flight in the Southern Cross – over the Tasman Sea from Australia to New Zealand – beginning with the first crossing on 10–11 September 1928, a distance of 2670 km.
+Kingsford Smith, Ulm, Litchfield and McWilliams also made the first nonstop Trans-Tasman flight in the Southern Cross — over the Tasman Sea from Australia to New Zealand — beginning with the first crossing on 10–11 September 1928, a distance of 2670 km.
 They then flew back to Australia.

 Guy Menzies completed the first solo trans-Tasman flight in the Southern Cross Junior in 1931.